blu3berryys/thewiki/docs/faq/faq-general.md

 Streaming sites usually have (dub) in the title to differentiate dubs, the default version without a (dub) tag is the subbed one.

-Nyaa and torrents have something called dual audio where the mkv files include both japanese and english audio with accompanying subtitle tracks.
+Nyaa and torrents have something called dual audio where the mkv files include both Japanese and English audio with accompanying subtitle tracks.
 All the dubs you'll find on Nyaa are dual audio.
 If it doesn't say dual audio then it's sub only.

 ## How long will I have to wait for the newest anime episode to be available on streaming sites and torrents?